MKarmanto/Expenses/README.md

 ### General Project

 Most of us want to know where our money goes.
 Here is a tool to keep track of all the expenses.
-You can find test version online at www.matiaskarmanto.com.
-(The server is up at Render.com, so might take a while to start it.
-Be patient :))
+You can find the frontend test version online at www.matiaskarmanto.com, which impliments some, but not all the features of the API.
+The server is up at Render.com, so might take a while to start it.
+Be patient :)

-### Project requirements
+## Project requirements

 Prior to starting the app you need to
 1) Install Node.js (https://nodejs.org/en/)